Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Action plans

-Action plans allow you to create templates for common processes.
-That might include onboarding a new client or handling an application of some kind.
+Action plans allow you to create templates for common processes, like onboarding a new client or handling an application.
 An action plan would then allow you to automate those sequences.
 After that, it’s easy to assign tasks, sets deadlines, approve budget requests, etc. You can even set up reports quickly to monitor real-time progress.

 Source: Salesforce